equinix/terraform-provider-equinix/docs/resources/device.md

 }
 ```

-Create a device without a public IP address, with only a /30 private IPv4 subnet (4 IP addresses)
+Create a device without a public IP address in facility ny5, with only a /30 private IPv4 subnet (4 IP addresses)

 ```hcl
 resource "metal_device" "web1" {